 The award honors the late Peter Kong-ming New, a distinguished medical sociologist-anthropologist and former president of the SfAA.
 The award will be given to the best paper which reports on an applied research project in the social/behavioral sciences.
 The research question should be in the domain of health care or human services (broadly construed).
 The paper must be submitted to the SfAA Business Office no later than November 30 through the online form.

-The papers will be evaluated on the basis of the following general criteria:
+Papers are evaluated on the following criteria:

 Clarity of analysis and presentation

-Contribution to the social/behavioral sciences
+Contribution to applied social sciences

 Several winning manuscripts from previous years have been published in Human Organization.
 Potential applicants may wish to review these articles.